Formal bankruptcy or a ‘sequestration’

 - You must be living in Scotland or have lived in Scotland sometime during the last year,

-- You must not have been made bankrupt in the last five years,
+- You must not have been made bankrupt in the previous five years,

-- You must not have been made bankruptcy through the Minimal Asset Process within the last 10 years,
+- You must not have been made bankrupt through the Minimal Asset Process within the last 10 years,

 - You must have a certificate of sequestration signed by an authorised person,

 - An approved money adviser will assess your income and expenditure using the Common Financial Tool to determine that you have no surplus income to pay a debtor's contribution or you have been in receipt of benefits for the last 6 months, or